 If you're not happy with the response we provide to a complaint about a non-super complaint to the Financial Ombudsman Service (FOS).
 FOS offers a free, independent dispute resolution service for the Australian banking, insurance and investment industries.
 FOS will advise you of any complaints it can't consider when you contact it.

-You can contact FOS on 1800 367 287, or by writing to Financial Ombudsman Service GPO Box 3 or online at www.fos.org.au.
+You can contact FOS on 1800 367 287, or by writing to

-Melbourne, VIC 3001
+Financial Ombudsman Service GPO Box 3 Melbourne, VIC 3001